 Sections 10-215b-1 and 10-215b-23 of the Regulations of Connecticut State Agencies restrict candy, coffee, tea, and soft drinks while CNPs are operating; and regulate the accrual of income from all foods and beverages sold to students anywhere on school premises while CNPs are operating.
-In addition to selling and giving foods and beverages to students, these restrictions apply to beverages at events that meet the exemption criteria of the state beverage statute; fee-based programs and activities that include the cost of foods and beverages provided to students; fundraisers where students can exchange coupons, tickets, tokens, and similar items for foods and beverages (including coupons and similar items that are sold or given to students); student orders for foods and beverages from fundraisers; distribution of fundraiser foods and beverages to students; and fundraisers that offer foods and beverages to students receive or consume the foods and beverages.
-Sections 10-215b-23 apply regardless of when students receive or consume the foods and beverages.
+In addition to selling and giving foods and beverages to students, these restrictions apply to fee-based programs and activities that include the cost of foods and beverages provided to students; fundraisers where students can exchange coupons, tickets, tokens, and similar items for foods and beverages (including coupons and similar items that are sold or given to students); student orders for foods and beverages from fundraisers; distribution of fundraiser foods and beverages to students; and fundraisers that offer foods and beverages to students in exchange for a suggested donation.
+Sections 10-215b-1 and 10-215b-23 apply regardless of when students receive or consume the foods and beverages.